· · · · · · ·

 Make the Glaze

-While the ham bakes, combine the sugar, brown sugar, honey, mustard, cinnamon, nutmeg, cloves, allspice, and vinegar in a small saucepan.
+While the ham bakes, combine the sugar, brown sugar, honey, mustard, cinnamon, nutmeg, cloves, and apple cider vinegar in a small saucepan.
 Stir over medium heat until smooth and bubbly.
 Simmer for 2–3 minutes until slightly thickened and glossy.

 Glaze the Ham